tgknyhn/tgknyhn/README.md

 <!-- Currently works -->

-- I'm Android App Developer Intern at OBSS</br> </br>
-- I am also interested in IOS App Development.
+- I am interested in IOS App Development.
 I'm improving myself on subjects such as Swift and SwiftUI.</br> </br>

 <!-- General Informations -->